 Instructor – Amy Angelilli

-A seasoned improvisational theater performer of more than ten years, Amy Angelilli also teaches classes for the stage and facilitates workshops for real world personal and professional application.
+A seasoned improvisational theater performer of more than 15 years, Amy Angelilli also teaches classes for the stage and facilitates workshops for real world personal and professional application.
 She is a graduate of Philadelphia’s ComedySportz School of Improvisation and Denver’s Bovine Metropolis Theater School of Improvisation.
-She has performed in the 2016 Palm Beach Improv Festival, 2015 Boulder International Fringe Festival, the 2015 Tampa Improv Festival, the 2015 and 2014 Colorado Improv Festival, Duofest 2015 and the 2014 Denver Improv Festival.
-She currently plays in “It’s All About Amy” – the unscripted story of her life and “3 Blind Dates” – an unscripted romantic comedy.
-Both theater experiences she created and produced.
+She has performed in the 2018 Countdown Improv Festival, the 2018 Alaska State Improv Festival, the 2017 3-2-1 Improv Festival, the 2017 Omaha Improv Festival, the 2017 Miami Improv Festival, the 2018, 2017 and 2016 Palm Beach Improv Festivals, the 2016 and 2015 Tampa Improv Festivals, the 2015 Boulder International Fringe Festival, the 2015 and 2014 Colorado Improv Festivals, Duofest 2015 and the 2014 Denver Improv Festival.
+She currently plays in “Tiny Town” – secrets of St. Augustine revealed through audience suggestions, “It’s All About Amy” – the story of her life, and, “3 Blind Dates” – a romantic comedy.
+These unscripted theater experiences she created, directs and produces.
 As Chief Adventure Officer of The Adventure Project, she has facilitated “playshops” for adult summer camps, spiritual centers, yoga communities, retreats and businesses.
-She is a member of the Applied Improvisation Network and has presented at the 2015 and 2014 Applied Improvisation Network World Conference.
-She has lead improvisation experiences for elementary school children, senior citizens and everyone in between – at home and abroad.
+She is a member of the Applied Improvisation Network and has presented at the 2017, 2015 and 2014 Applied Improvisation Network World Conferences.
+Currently she heads up a five-level improv training center at Limelight Theatre in St. Augustine, Florida.
+She has facilitated play experiences for people from 9 to 92 and every age in between – at home and abroad.
 She believes anyone can benefit from an improv mindset.
-Find out more at www.adventure-project.com
+For more about her adventures, visit www.adventure-project.com.